subhashree270117/Pizza-sales-dashboard/README.md

-# Pizza-sales-dashboard
+# 🍕 Pizza Sales Dashboard
 We need to analyse key indicators for our pizza sales data to gain insights into our business performance.
 Specially, we want the following metrics:-
 KPI REQUIREMENT
-- Total revenue -> The sum of the total price of all pizza orders.
+- Total revenue : The sum of the total price of all pizza orders.
 - Average Order value: The average amount spent per order, calculated by diving the total revenue by the total number of orders.
 - Total pizza sold: The Sum of the quantities of all pizzas sold.
 - Total orders : The total number of orders placed.